What are the aims of this leaflet?

 What are the symptoms of subcorneal pustular dermatosis?

-Subcorneal pustular dermatosis can be itchy or sore, but often does not cause any discomfort at all.
-Affected patients are usually well, and any other symptoms may prompt examination and investigation for an underlying disease.
+Subcorneal pustular dermatosis presents suddenly and can be itchy or sore, but often does not cause any discomfort at all.
+Affected patients are usually well, and any other symptoms may prompt examination and investigation for

 What does subcorneal pustular dermatosis look like?

 It is a blistering skin condition with blisters developing on areas of normal looking skin or red and inflamed skin.
 Any area of skin can be involved, but the skin folds under the breast, underarm and the groin are common areas of

 involvement.
 It is less common for forearms and lower legs to be affected.